Eligibility – Applicant &

 Q.: How do I apply for the Section 8 Housing Choice Voucher Rental Assistance Program?
 (This only applies to when the waiting list is open.)

-A.: WAITING LIST – When you initially apply for the Housing Choice Voucher Program at RCHA, your name is placed on a waiting list.
+A.: WAITING LIST – The first step is to complete this pre-application.
+You will then be sent a full application.
+When you initially apply for the Housing Choice Voucher Program at RCHA, your name is placed on a waiting list.
 As funding becomes available, we will bring people off the list and begin the process of issuing them a voucher.
 Please note that once the waiting list gets to a certain size, we will stop taking applications, so it is very important to apply at your earliest convenience.

 INTERVIEW – When your name is taken off the list, we will ask you to come to our office for an interview.
 We must gather the information necessary to assist you under the rules of the program.
 This information includes birth certificates, social security cards, and proof of income for each household member.
 We also ask you to complete some paperwork including releases necessary to verify income, employment, and criminal history status.